Fact-checked by the SnapMessages editorial team

 Scan all your devices for malware

-Run a full scan using Malwarebytes or your built-in security tool on every device used to access that email account — computer, phone, and tablet.
+Run a full scan using Malwarebytes or your built-in security tool on every device used to access that email account, computer, phone, and tablet.
 Do not enter any new passwords on a device that has not been scanned and cleared.
-If malware is found and cannot be fully removed, back up essential data and perform a clean operating system reinstall.
+When malware is found and cannot be fully removed, back up essential data and perform a clean operating system reinstall.

 -